 ProWritingAid enables me to open Scrivener project files directly, check them for errors and save the changes back to Scrivener.
 I also used the plagiarism checker report to avoid accidental plagiarism.

-ProWritingAid is a great tool, but it's slightly slower than Grammarly.
-It takes a few seconds to scan and document and prepares a report, whereas Grammarly completes this instantaneously.
+ProWritingAid is a great tool, but it’s slightly slower than Grammarly.
+It takes a few seconds to scan and document and prepare a report, whereas Grammarly completes this instantaneously.

 ProWritingAid Premium offers an add-on for Chrome and Safari, as well as desktop apps for Mac and Windows.
 It also offers an MS Word add-in.
 Unfortunately, no mobile app for iOS or Android is available.